RetroDECK/ES-DE/ANDROID.md

 https://play.google.com/store/apps/developer?id=Robert+Broglia \
 https://github.com/Rakashazi/emu-ex-plus-alpha/actions

-There are also some BIOS files and similar that are needed to run these emulators, and which can be downloaded from here:
+There are also some BIOS files and similar that are needed to run these emulators, and which can be downloaded from their website.

 https://www.explusalpha.com/